Pelagornis: Taxonomy

-It is not clear whether the South American fossils – of similar size and age and not including directly comparable bones – are from one or two species.
+It is not clear whether the South American fossils, of similar size and age and not including directly comparable bones, are from one or two species.
 A very worn sternum and some other remains from the Miocene of Oregon as well as roughly contemporary material from California are sometimes assigned to Pelagornis, but this appears to be an error; if not of the contemporary North Pacific Osteodontornis, the specimen is better regarded as indeterminable.
 Given the distance in space and time involved, all Pacific material may well have been a species different from P. miocaenus or even from birds closer to Osteodontornis.
 Indeed, some of the older Bahía Inglesa Formation remains tentatively referred to Pelagornis were at first assigned to the mysterious Pseudodontornis longirostris in error, and a proximal (initially misidentified as distal) humerus piece (CMNZ AV 24,960), from the Waiauan (Middle-Late Miocene) cliffs near the mouth of the Waipara River (North Canterbury, New Zealand) seems to differ little from either O. orri or P. miocaenus.
 The Pisco Formation specimens – which may be from the same species as the Bahía Inglesa ones, or from its direct descendant – on the other hand seem to be well distinct from Osteodontornis.
-It must be remembered, however, that the Isthmus of Panama had not been formed yet during the Miocene.
+The Isthmus of Panama had not yet been formed during the Miocene.

-Pelagornis sandersi, whose fossil remains date from 25 million years ago during the Chattian age of the Oligocene, was described in July 2014,.
+Pelagornis sandersi, whose fossil remains date from 25 million years ago during the Chattian age of the Oligocene, was described in July 2014.
 The only known fossil of P. sandersi was first uncovered in 1983 at Charleston International Airport, South Carolina, discovered by James Malcom, while working construction building a new terminal there.
 At the time the bird lived, 25 million years ago, global temperatures were higher, and the area where it was discovered was an ocean.
-After excavation, the fossil of P. sandersi was catalogued and put in storage at the Charleston Museum, where it remained until it was rediscovered by paleontologist Dan Ksepka in 2010.
+After excavation, the fossil of P. sandersi was catalogued and put in storage at the Charleston Museum, where it remained until it was rediscovered by paleontologist Daniel T. Ksepka in 2010.
 The bird is named after Albert Sanders, the former curator of natural history at the Charleston Museum, who led the excavation of P. sandersi.
 It currently sits at the Charleston Museum, where it was identified as a new species by Ksepka in 2014.